 Interest and dividend income is recorded on the accrual basis to the extent amounts are expected to be collected.
 Prepayment penalties received by the Company are recorded as income upon receipt.
 Dividend income is recorded when dividends are declared by the portfolio company or at the point an obligation exists for the portfolio company to make a distribution.
 Accrued interest and dividend income is evaluated quarterly for collectability.
 When a debt security becomes 90 days or more past due and the Company does not expect the debtor to be able to service all of its debt or other obligations, the debt security will generally be placed on non-accrual status and the Company will cease recognizing interest income on that debt security until the borrower has demonstrated the ability and intent to pay contractual amounts due.
-Additionally, if a debt security has deferred interest payment terms and the Company becomes aware of a deterioration in credit quality, the Company will evaluate the collectability of the deferred interest is unlikely to be collected, the Company will place the security on non-accrual status and cease recognizing interest income on that debt security is unlikely to be collected, the Company will place the security on non-accrual status and cease recognizing interest income on that debt security is due to be able to security is fully improves with respect to the debtor's ability to service the debt or other obligations, or if a debt security is fully impaired, sold or written off, it will be removed from non-accrual status.
+Additionally, if a debt security has deferred interest payment terms and the Company becomes aware of a deterioration in credit quality, the Company will evaluate the collectability of the deferred interest payment.
+If it is determined that the deferred interest is unlikely to be collected, the Company will place the security on non-accrual status and cease recognizing interest income on that debt security until the borrower has demonstrated the ability and intent to pay the contractual amounts due.
+If a debt security's status significantly improves with respect to the debtor's ability to service the debt or other obligations, or if a debt security is fully impaired, sold or written off, it will be removed from non-accrual status.

-As of December 31, 2015, the Company had two debt investments in one portfolio company that were more than 90 days past due and hadthree debt investments in two portfolio companies that were on non-accrual status.
+As of December 31, 2015, the Company had two debt investments in one portfolio company that were more than 90 days past due and had three debt investments in two portfolio companies that were on non-accrual status.
 These portfolio companies experienced a significant decline in credit quality raising doubt around the Company's ability to collect the principal and interest contractually due.
-Given the credit deterioration of these portfolio companies, no interest income has been recognized on two of thethree non-accrual debt investments during the year ended December 31, 2015.
+Given the credit deterioration of these portfolio companies, no interest income has been recognized on two of the three non-accrual debt investments during the year ended December 31, 2015.
 For the other non-accrual debt investment, an allowance of \$196,000 was booked for the interest income recognized during the three months ended December 31, 2015 though no allowance was booked for the interest income recognized during the nine months ended September 30, 2015 due to receipt of the related interest payments.
 Aside from these three investments on non-accrual status as of December 31, 2015, the Company is not aware of any material changes to the creditworthiness of the borrowers underlying its debt investments.

-As of December 31, 2014, the Company had no investments that were more than 90 days past due but hadtwo debt investments in one portfolio company that were on nonaccrual status.
+As of December 31, 2014, the Company had no investments that were more than 90 days past due but had two debt investments in one portfolio company that were on non-accrual status.
 Given the credit deterioration of this portfolio company, no interest income has been recognized on these debt investments during the year ended December 31, 2014.